mattj-io/blog/content/post/lxd-openstack-cloudinit-pt2.md

 +++
-title = "LXD, OpenStack and cloud-init pt2" description = "More adventures with container networking" date = "2016-12-18T13:03:07Z"
+title = "LXD, OpenStack and cloud-init - Part 2"
+description = "More adventures with container networking" date = "2016-12-18T13:03:07Z"